Aseroth/pgCRM/README.md

 - reminders

-Currently program works in sqlite3 database.
+Currently program works using sqlite3 database.
 Ultimately it will work on mysql database.